Bundler

 Tracing

-Include Simforge::Traceable in a class, declare the trace function key once with simforge_function, then use simforge_span above each method:
+Include Simforge::Traceable in a class, declare the trace function key once with simforge_function, then use simforge_span to wrap methods.
+Three declaration styles are supported:

 class OrderService